Marcus-techtile/cuongng313.github.io/_pages/about.md

 ## Research Vision

-My long-term research is to develop intelligent robots and control systems.
-In addition, I am interested in the applications of robotics in not only industrial fields, but also in daily life and other social sectors, with the goal of enhancing human quality of life.
+My long-term research focuses on the development of intelligent robots and advanced control systems.
+I am dedicated to exploring the applications of robotics across various domains, including industrial, domestic, and social sectors.
+By leveraging the power of robotics, my goal is to significantly enhance human quality of life, making technology more accessible, efficient, and supportive in everyday activities and societal functions.

 ## Selected Publications